-An incident response career path might be the answer for anyone who loves information security and thrive on excitement and technical challenges.
-The explosion of cyberthreats means that incident responders -- sometimes referred to as "the firefighter" of the cybersecurity world -- are needed more than ever.
+An incident response career path might be the answer for anyone who loves information security and thrives on excitement and technical challenges.
+The explosion of cyberthreats means that incident responders -- sometimes referred to as the firefighters of the cybersecurity world -- are needed more than ever.

 A skills shortage plagues the cybersecurity industry.
-According to ISACA's "State of Cybersecurity 2019" survey, 62% of organizations take three months or longer to fill open positions, while 59% of respondents said they had difficulty retaining qualified cybersecurity professionals in 2021 -- a 7% increase over 2020.
+According to ISACA's "State of Cybersecurity 2022" report, 62% of organizations consider themselves somewhat or significantly understaffed, while 60% of respondents said they had difficulty retaining qualified cybersecurity professionals in 2021 -- a 7% increase over 2020.
 More than 60% of respondents said their organizations have unfilled cybersecurity positions, and almost half said filling a vacancy takes three to six months.
-Technical skills -- which are of paramount importance in incident response -- are in the highest demand: The survey found that 62% of respondents reported that "most" or "all" of their open positions were in technical roles, which declined from 62% in 2019.
+Technical skills -- which are of paramount importance in incident response -- are in the highest demand.
+And 50% of respondents said most or all of their open positions were in technical roles, which declined from 62% in 2019.

 Against this backdrop, the incident responder field is booming.
-There are a number of benefits as a career choice for job seekers.
-First, these jobs are in high demand and are well-paid.
-There's job security, given the scarcity of qualified candidates (particularly those with deep technical skills) as suggested by the data outlined above.
-And the incident responder role provides a perfect starting point for future career growth: Moving from incident response to virtually any other security position -- or security-adjacent position -- is a natural step.
-In short, an incident responder role gives you maximum flexibility for advancing in your career down the road.
+Incident response jobs offer a number of benefits as a career choice for job seekers.
+These jobs are in high demand and are well paid.
+Given the scarcity of qualified candidates -- particularly those with deep technical skills -- incident responders have job security.
+The incident responder role also provides a perfect starting point for future career growth.
+Moving from incident response to virtually any other security or security-adjacent position is a natural step.

-To break into this growing field, it's important to understand as much about the incident response profession as possible.
-With that in mind, here's an in-depth look the duties, job requirements, certifications, career paths, adjacent careers and salaries.
+To break into this growing field, it's important to understand as much about the profession as possible.
+With that in mind, here's an in-depth look at incident responder duties, job requirements, certifications, career paths, adjacent careers and salaries.

 Incident responder responsibilities and duties

 A critical member of an incident response team, an incident responder defends an organization's network against cyberthreats, counteracting network security issues and using forensics to identify root causes.
-Incident responders also work to educate users and prevent cyber-vulnerabilities, threats and incidents.
+Incident responders also educate users and prevent cybersecurity vulnerabilities, threats and incidents.

-- analyze various logs -- individual host, network traffic, firewall and intrusion detection systems -- to locate and remediate possible network security threats;
+- Analyze various logs -- individual host, network traffic, firewall and intrusion detection systems (IDSes) -- to locate and remediate possible network security threats.

-- serve as technical expert and liaison to law enforcement personnel and explain incident details as required; and
+- Serve as technical expert and liaison to law enforcement personnel, and explain incident details as required.

 Incident responder job requirements

-To become an incident responder, potential employers may look for specific college degrees and certifications, but experience will be important as well.
+Potential employers often look for specific college degrees and certifications from incident responder job candidates, but experience is important as well.

 Employers may look for the following educational background: